windowsgamessamples/UnityPorting/README.md

 The first time you build, you need to follow specific order:

-1. Build to Windows Store and Windows Phone in Unity 4.3.1 (over top of projects in the Windows solution folder)
+1. Build to Windows Store and then Windows Phone in Unity 4.3.1 (over top of projects in the Windows solution folder)
 2. Build the Windows Solution (which will automatically add Nuget dependencies)
 3. Run the Windows Store or Windows Phone App!

 See below for tips on each step:

-## Building the Windows Store Player fromUnity
+## Building the Windows Store Player from Unity

 - File > Build Settings > Windows Store.
 - Select Xaml/C# and 8.1